6.4 Tool Support Exam Traps

 Key Takeaways

-• A tool class is identified by the testing activity it supports, not by marketing labels.
+• A tool class is identified by the testing activity it supports, not by a vendor label or marketing claim.

 Read the Claim Carefully